This vegan tofu tacos recipe with vegan peanut sauce are a great grilled option for when you’re entertaining friends who are vegetarian.

 If you liked this tofu tacos recipe, then you might also enjoy some of the other easy dinner recipes on the blog:

 What are you making for Taco Tuesday?
 Leave me a comment below if you tried these tofu tacos or the vegan peanut sauce!

-Tofu Tacos with Vegan Peanut Sauce
+Tofu Tacos with Peanut Sauce (Vegan & Gluten Free Summer Dinner)

 - ½ cup creamy peanut butter